-A Woman Posted An Angry Rant About Her Rich Neighbors Giving Cheap Halloween Candy, Gets Mercilessly Dragged
+A Woman Posted An Angry Rant About Her Rich Neighbors Giving Cheap Halloween Candy & Was Mercilessly Dragged

 As Yahoo News reports, the affluent L.A. suburb, like many cities and communities, has a Facebook page, where residents can gather to share news about the goings-on in their city or dish about this or that.
 And it seems that one unidentified woman chose to make use of the forum to berate her neighbors for giving out Halloween candy that doesn’t reflect the city’s affluence.

-The woman begins her post by observing that, over the last three Halloweens, she’s noticed children leaving homes with “cheap” candy, such as Smarties, Dum-Dums, and Jolly Ranchers.
+The woman began her post by observing that, over the last three Halloweens, she’s noticed children leaving homes with “cheap” candy, such as Smarties, Dum-Dums, and Jolly Ranchers.

-“I don’t know if this new trend is the result of higher bills or even the new constructions…” she writes.
+“I don’t know if this new trend is the result of higher bills or even the new constructions…” she wrote.

 She then goes on to say that such lowbrow candy has its place in the nearby comparatively-impoverished communities of Ontario, Fontana and Montclair, but Rancho Cucamonga has higher standards to uphold.